 In my first year of teaching in Thailand, I found this universal "passing" policy hard to accept.
 When I attended school in the 1950s and the early 1960s, no student was guaranteed a pass if they did not make the grade.
 Students would have to repeat courses the next year, go to summer school, or repeat a grade if in elementary school.

 Today this social promotion policy where everyone passes is practiced in many countries not only in Thailand.
 Why?
 It has to do with making everyone feel good about himself or themselves.
 For political correctness, you dare not hurt anyone's feelings.
 Isn't that why we call old people "senior citizens" and crippled persons "handicapped"?
 Doesn't a "sanitation engineer" sound much better as a job than being called a garbage collector?
 If students are failing, we say that they "need improvement" and avoid the big, bad "F" word.

 Another reason concerns money.
 It is a fact that private schools are businesses as well as educational organizations.
 They all compete in the recruitment of students.
 If a school were to fail a lot of its students or give them barely passing grades, the parents would undoubtedly transfer their kids to other grade-friendly schools.
 When this happens, the school suffers financially.

 Steps for Helping Students Succeed

 What, then, can teachers do with failing students who are all guaranteed a pass?
-A teacher who doesn't care about having several failing students in his classes would probably do nothing and only gear his teaching to the passing students.
+A teacher who doesn't care about having many failing students in his classes would probably do nothing and only gear his teaching on the passing students.
 Any teacher who cares about the achievement of all of his students would be well-advised to do the following:

 1. Diagnose the Cause of Underachievement